Referrals are the strongest and most heavily used marketing tactics used by lawyers. These tips will help you to get more of them.

 The goal of networking is to make mutually beneficial connections with others and build referral partnerships.
 When developing these relationships, approaching them authentically will give you the best chance of success.
 Being authentic is going to make help you to build a lasting impression and that when your ideal client comes up, you’re the first person that referral gets sent to.

-Here are seven ways you can foster genuine and mutually beneficial relationships with other lawyers and potential referral partners.
+Here are seven ways you can foster mutually beneficial relationships with other lawyers and potential referral partners.